 Now that the Authentication is set up, let's test that everything works correctly.
 For that, we have added a secondary REST message in our Update Set.
 This REST message is not being populated dynamically with ticket information but has a hardcoded payload just for testing purposes.

-It is preconfigured to inherent the Authentication type from the parent, so you dont have to configure that part.
+It is pre-configured to inherit the Authentication type from the parent, so you don't have to configure that part.

 Choose the Test link on the left side of the screen.